-In all honestly, something that I highly suggest is making sure you plan your stay in the desert, so that you can allow yourself take a moment, relax and just take in your surroundings.
-Most of the camps will be surrounded by high mountainous caves or sand dunes which are amazing in and of themselves.
-So have a longer breakfast, take the afternoon to sit and read in the sun or have a little walk around the area your’re staying - you won’t regret it.
+Something that I highly suggest is planning your stay so that you can have time to allow relax & take a moment, taking in your surroundings.
+Camps are surrounded by high mountainous caves or sand dunes which are amazing!
+So have a longer breakfast, take the afternoon to sit and read in the sun or have a little walk around the area you’re staying - you won’t regret it.

-When you’re up for more adventure, some of the things you might be considering whilst you’re here are tours to see some of the sights in the desert.
+When looking for more adventure, some of the things you might be considering whilst you’re here are tours to see some of the sights in the desert.
 There a variety of travel options - like walking tours, camel or horse riding tours, jeep or even hot air balloon.
-You can book these through seperate providers, there are some options at the visitors centre, but the simplest option is to do it through the camp you’re staying in.
-We didnt book anything in advance, and just arranged it when we got there.
+You can book these through separate providers, there are some options at the visitors centre, but the simplest option is to do it through the camp you’re staying in.
+We didn't book anything in advance, and just arranged it when we got there.
 Yes, that way you might be limited to times and availability, but unless you’re visiting in peak times, you should be ok.